 - When a user logs in, call mixpanel.identify("YOUR_USER_ID").

-Sally comes to your website for the first time.
-Mixpanel assigns Sally a randomly generated ID, which is known as a Mixpanel distinct_id (for more information, see: How do Mixpanel’s libraries assign unique identifiers by default?).
+- Sally comes to your website for the first time.
+Mixpanel assigns Sally a randomly generated ID, which is known as a Mixpanel distinct_id.

-Calling mixpanel.alias(“email@example.com”) doesn't actually change her Mixpanel distinct_id; instead, what it does do is add the ID "firstname.lastname@example.org" to a lookup table on Mixpanel’s end and map it to the original Mixpanel distinct_id.
+- The mixpanel.alias(“email@example.com”) method doesn't change her Mixpanel distinct_id.
+It adds the ID "firstname.lastname@example.org" to a Mixpanel lookup table and maps it to the original Mixpanel distinct_id “12345”.